3 Pawsome Recipes – Homemade Pumpkin Pupcakes for Dogs

 Preparing pumpkin for your canine pals is the same as preparing it for humans, but you should use less sugar than what’s in a typical human recipe.

 All the pupcake recipes featured here are sweetened with natural ingredients like pumpkin and banana.
+And if these aren’t enough here are 13 more healthy dog treats with pumpkin.

 Important: on the peanut butter and pumpkin recipe make sure you are using all natural peanut butter or peanut butter sweetened with real sugar.
 Some peanut butters are sweetened with xylitol, which is VERY toxic to dogs.